vectorgrp/XCPlite/examples/ptp_demo/README.md

 The implementation of PTP is very basic and assumes there is only one PTP master and one clock domain on the network.
 The filtering and clock servo algorithms are also simplistic and need significant time to stabilize to obtain a reliable estimation of master clock jitter.

-The demo must be run with root privileges to access hardware time stamping features and the PTP ports.
+The demo must be run with root privileges to access to hardware time stamping features and the PTP ports.

 ```bash
 sudo ./build/ptp_demo